What Can You Do with a Degree in Biotechnology and Bioenterprise?

 Quality control (QC) technicians verify that materials used at all stages within the manufacturing process adhere to specifications.

-Quality control technicians are responsible for catching materials with flaws, defects, or deviations from manufacturing specifications.
-When a defective or deficient material is found, quality control technicians make recommendations to the party managing that stage of production to halt or adjust operations, or they reject finished items when the defect was not caught earlier on.
+Quality control technicians catch materials with flaws, defects, or deviations from manufacturing specifications.
+When a defective or deficient material is found, quality control technicians recommend to the party managing that stage of production to halt or adjust operations, or they reject finished items when the defect was not caught earlier.
 To this end, quality control technicians often work with highly calibrated tools, computers, and interdisciplinary teams.

-QC technicians require sharp attention to detail, computer savvy, understanding technical documents, and competence in interpersonal communication.
-Because many QC jobs happen on the manufacturing stage, physical stamina and strength may also be required.
+QC technicians require sharp attention to detail, computer savvy, an understanding of technical documents, and competence in interpersonal communication.
+Because many QC jobs happen in the manufacturing stage, physical stamina and strength may also be required.
 QC technicians working in biotechnology may need specialized knowledge in the biological sciences, including math, biology, and chemistry.

 Because QC jobs require a range of skills, there are positions available for those who have completed high school, technical or vocational school, an associate’s program, or bachelor’s programs.
-No experience is technically required, but most employers prefer some experience in QC, manufacturing, or in the scientific discipline related to the product being manufactured.
+No experience is technically required, but most employers prefer some experience in QC, manufacturing, or the scientific discipline related to the manufactured product.